-The purpose of SSG-27 Criticality Safety in the Handling of Fissile Material is to provide recommendations on how to meet the safety requirements for ensuring subcriticality when dealing with fissile material in the handling, processing storage, transport and disposal of these materials and for planning the response to criticality accidents.
-This Safety Guide addresses the requirements established in IAEA Safety Requirements: SSR-4 on Safety of Nuclear Fuel Cycle Facilities, GSR Part 4 on Safety Assessment, GSR Part 5 on Predisposal Management of Radioactive Waste, GSR Part 6 on Decommissioning of Facilities, SSR-5 on Disposal of Radioactive Waste, and aspects of SSR-6 for the Safe Transport of Radioactive Material.
+The purpose of SSG-27 Criticality Safety in the Handling of Fissile Material is to provide recommendations on how to meet the safety requirements for ensuring subcriticality when dealing with fissile material in the handling, processing, storage, transport and disposal of these materials and for planning the response to criticality accidents.
+SSG-27 presents guidance and recommendations on how to meet the requirements relating to criticality safety established in the following IAEA Safety Requirements publications: NS-R-5 on Safety of Nuclear Fuel Cycle Facilities, GSR Part 4 on Safety Assessment for Facilities and Activities, GS-R-3 on The Management System for Facilities and Activities, WS-R-5 on Decommissioning of Facilities Using Radioactive Material, SSR-6 on Regulations for the Safety Transport of Radioactive Material, SSR-5 on Disposal of Radioactive Waste and GS-R-2 on Preparedness and Response for a Nuclear or Radiological Emergency.

 SSG-27 was used by many Member States as a reference when establishing national safety regulations and implementing safe practices.
-It may also be used as a basis for the safety evaluations conducted during IAEA missions, including Safety Evaluation of Fuel Cycle Facilities (SEDO) missions.
+It may also be used as a basis for the safety evaluations conducted during IAEA missions, including Safety Evaluation of Fuel Cycle Facilities during Operation (SEDO) missions.